gplepage/g2tools/doc/source/overview.rst

 ``vpol(q2)`` is the vacuum polarization function at Euclidean *q*\ :sup:`2` equal to ``q2``.
 Object ``vpol`` has type :class:`g2tools.vacpol`.
-It constructs a  [2,2] Padé approximant to the exact function from the moments, and uses the approximant to  approximate that function.
+It constructs a  [2,2] Padé approximant from the moments, and uses that approximant to  approximate the exact function.
 The approximants converge to the exact result as the order increases provided the momentum is space-like (``q2`` non-negative).
 Using a [1,1] Padé instead of [2,2] gives almost identical results here, so the